FrankBeatrice/modern-owl/faq.md

 introduction: All right, friends.
 Let’s do this.
 This section will cover basic, frequently asked questions for e-commerce merchants.
 questions:
-- question: SECTION 9 - COMMUNICATIONS
-  answer: "You agree that VTN may send electronic mail to you for the purpose of advising
-    you of changes or additions to this website, any VTN products or services, or for such other purpose(s) as VTN deems appropriate.   \n\"Remember you have the option to opt-out of marketing communications.\""
 - question: SECTION 1 - DISCLAIMER AND LIABILITY WAIVER
   answer: "By using VTN Meals products or services, you acknowledge that you are doing
     so at your own risk, and have consulted with your doctor or other health professional